-There are no immediate plans for utilizing the filter press for treatment but it may be utilized for treatment prior to the expiration of this permit should business, environmental regulations, or economics justify its use.
-This construction and operation permit will add an on-ground hazardous waste solidification unit/tank but the treated waste will be shipped off site for disposal.
-There will be no on-site disposal of treated wastes.
+There are no immediate plans for utilizing tThe filter press in the existing permit has never been placed in active service and is being removed from this renewal application.
+The filter press was recently closed and a closure certification was submitted to the FDEP under separate cover and approved on October 31, 2013.
+EQ plans to ship the filter press to its Oklahoma facility rather than selling or scrapping the closed unit. for treatment but it may be utilized for treatment prior to the expiration of this permit should business, environmental regulations, or economics justify its use.
+This construction and operation permit will add an on ground hazardous waste solidification unit/tank but the treated waste will be shipped off site for disposal.
+There will be no on site disposal of treated wastes.

 The facility General Information, Inspection Plan, Contingency Plan, Procedures, Training Program, Waste Analysis Plan, Container Management, Closure Plan, and other information have been updated and revised to reflect regulatory changes and more detailed and accurate conditions.
+Further, the Preparedness and Prevention Plan (PPP) and the Contingency/Emergency Response Plan (CP) have been combined into one stand alone document for ease of distribution, updating and locating in the event a situation occurs requiring implementation of certain aspects of either of these plans.
+The combined PPP and CP are contained in Appendix M of Volume 2 of 3.